eloquent/otis/README.md

 - Install [Composer] dependencies as above
 - Change directory into `test/etc/otp-test-suite`
 - Run `php -S localhost:8000`
-- Visit http://localhost:8000/ in a browser
+- Visit [localhost:8000](http://localhost:8000/) in a browser

+## OTP app capabilities

+Not all OTP apps support the same features.
+Even [Google Authenticator] does not support all the features that its [URI format] is capable of expressing (and support varies across platforms).

+For a table of OTP apps and their capabilities, see [OTP app capabilities] in the wiki.

 <!-- References -->